Gardening tips for winter

-Leave out bird feeders and water baths or gently melt the ice on your ponds.
-This will allow garden birds to get a drink.
-A healthy garden ecosystem also needs insects so why not make a simple bug hotel with wood and sticks?
+A healthy garden ecosystem also needs insects, so why not make a simple bug hotel with wood and sticks?
 Fill the gaps with hollow plant stems and pine cones to make a welcoming place for bugs to hide.

 Protect outside taps

 Drain outside taps and isolate them if you can.
 This will prevent burst pipes and a damaged tap in frosty weather.
-If you can’t isolate your garden tap then insulate exposed pipes and fit a tap cover to protect it from the cold weather.
+If you can’t isolate your garden tap, then insulate exposed pipes and fit a tap cover to protect it from the cold.

 Protect tender plants

 Move tender plants in pots to a sheltered place or cover them with fleece, hessian or straw.
-Keeping the roots dry will greatly increase the plant's chances of survival through winter.
+Keeping the roots dry will significantly improve these plants' chances of survival through winter.

 Winter plants for your garden

-There are many different types of plants that can bring colour and texture to your garden during the winter months.
+There are many different types of plants that can bring colour and interest to your garden during the winter months.
 Here are just some of our gardeners' favourites.

 Perhaps the best known of the winter flowers, snowdrops are thought to have been introduced to British gardens in the late 15th century from mainland Europe.
 They flower between January and March.